xdevguild/nextjs-dapp-template/README.md

 #### LoginModalButton

-The component provides the `Connect` button with the modal, which will contain another three buttons for four different authentication possibilities (Maiar Mobile App, Maiar Defi Wallet - browser extension, Elrond Web Wallet).
+The component provides the `Connect` button with the modal, which will contain another three buttons for four different authentication possibilities (Maiar Mobile App, Maiar Defi Wallet - browser extension, MultiversX Web Wallet).
 You should be able to use it in any place on the website.

 ```jsx
 import { LoginModalButton } from '../tools/LoginModalButton';